JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

 USER jenkins
 ```

-Now create a file called docker-compose.yaml in a folder on your system. and populate it like the below:
+Now create a file called docker-compose.yaml in the same folder as the above Dockerfile. and populate it like the below:

 ```yaml
 version: '3.8'